How much is a Solar Lease?

 Solar Leasing Contracts

 • First monthly payment What is the first monthly cost?
-Lease agreements might provide the option of prepaying some electricity to reduce the monthly payment.
+Lease agreements might offer the possibility to prepay an amount of electricity to cut down on the monthly payment.
 Similar to how you{ would|| could} finance an automobile.

 How long will the lease term be and what happens when the contract expires?